canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 </summary>

-To build the app to production, create a `webpack.config.prod.js` that configures Webpack for a production build:
+To build the app to production, create a `webpack.config.prod.js` that configures webpack for a production build:

 ```js
 const path = require('path');